 Improper performance of lubrication or maintenance procedures are dangerous and could result in injury or death.
-Read and understand the MAN-UAL before performing any lubrication or maintenance.
+Read and understand the MANU-AL before performing any lubrication or maintenance.

 The serviceman or mechanic may be unfamiliar with many of the systems on this machine.
-This makes it important to use caution when performing service work.
-A knowledge of the system and or components is important before the removal or disassembly of any component.
+This makes a careful use of the systems very important when performing maintenance operations.
+Sound knowledge of the system and or components is important before the removal or disassembly of any component.

 Because of the size of some of the machine components, the serviceman or mechanic should check the weights noted in this manual.
 Use proper lifting procedures when removing any components.
-Weight of components table is shown in the section; SPECIFICATIONS.
+Weight of components table is shown in the section: TECHNICAL SPECIFICATIONS.